AdobeDocs/marketo.it-IT/help/marketo/release-notes/current.md

 ## Annunci {#announcements}

-* **Plug-in di Account Insight Browser obsoleto**: l’Adobe sta rimuovendo la gestione dell’account Target [Plug-in del browser Account Insight](/help/marketo/product-docs/target-account-management/setup-tam/account-insight-plug-in-overview.md){target="_blank"} dal Chrome Web Store il 18 marzo 2024.
-Utenti esistenti: puoi continuare a utilizzare il plug-in fino a quando non esegui la migrazione dell’istanza di Marketo Engage a Adobe Identity e Admin Console.
+* **Plug-in di Account Insight Browser obsoleto**: l’Adobe sta rimuovendo la gestione dell’account Target [Plug-in del browser Account Insight](/help/marketo/product-docs/target-account-management/setup-tam/account-insight-plug-in-overview.md){target="_blank"} from the Chrome Web Store on March 18, 2024.
+Existing users: you can continue to use the plug-in until you migrate your Marketo Engage instance to Adobe Identity and Admin Console.
+This change **will not impact** any other TAM features/data within Marketo Engage or the Chrome and Outlook email plug-ins that work with Sales Insight.
+[Learn more](https://nation.marketo.com/t5/product-blogs/marketo-engage-account-insights-browser-plug-in-end-of-life/ba-p/344834){target="_blank"}.